ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 ## 2.4 Emerging GeoAI Research Principles

-Recent calls within the GeoAI community emphasize the need for empirical studies that are not only traditionally scientifically sound but also actively engage with the foundational tenets of predictability, interpretability, reproducibility, and social responsibility, which Li et al. [@Li2024_geoai] identify as four essential pillars for solidifying GeoAI's scientific rigor and ensuring its lasting, beneficial impact.
+Recent calls within the GeoAI community emphasize the need for empirical studies that are not only traditionally scientifically sound but also actively engage with the foundational tenets of **predictability**, **interpretability**, **reproducibility**, and **social responsibility**, which Li et al. [@Li2024_geoai] identify as four essential pillars for solidifying GeoAI's scientific rigor and ensuring its lasting, beneficial impact.

 Li et al. (2024) define **predictability** as the combination of a model's accuracy, computational efficiency, and robustness when confronted with spatial variation.
 The present study addresses this definition by reporting mean and median great-circle error, 95% bootstrap confidence intervals, and cumulative-error curves for all evaluated LLM variants and a professional GIS baseline (Figure \ref{fig:accuracy_bar} and Table \ref{tbl:accuracy}); by presenting cost-versus-accuracy and latency-versus-accuracy Pareto frontiers (Figures \ref{fig:pareto_cost} and \ref{fig:pareto_latency}) demonstrating reductions of two to five orders-of-magnitude in dollar cost and turnaround time relative to human baselines while preserving or improving spatial accuracy; and by examining robustness through targeted ablations reported in § 6.6, showing that accuracy is essentially unaffected by changes in temperature, reasoning-budget, and abstract length, and that removing the five largest residuals alters mean error by less than two kilometres—confirming that results are not driven by a small subset of extreme cases.